jitsucom/bulker/.rfcs/http.md

 ## Config storage

 Bulker should make the best effort to be able to work without responsive configuration storage.
-For Redis:
+For Postgres:

 * During start, it should read all destinations config and keep them in RAM
-* It should periodically reload configs from Redis
+* It should periodically reload configs from Postgres
-* It should subscribe to changes in Redis and